Your Source for Everything You Need to Know About Solar.

 Most solar panels actually work best in cold, sunny conditions.
 Conductivity increases in cold temperatures, making electricity flow more efficiently, while higher temperatures can reduce the panels’ efficiency.
 As solar panels get hotter, they produce less power from the same amount of light.

-What if solar panels get more efficient, so I should wait to buy or install now?
+What if solar panels get more efficient?
+Should I wait to buy or install now?

 While many companies are working to improve the efficiency of solar panels, the current technology for solar panels is well established — in fact, we’ve been using the same solar technology, more or less, since the 1960s.
-The potential efficiency gains of future panels are small compared to the panels ready for installation today, and the efficiency gains when measured in total dollars saved on your energy bills is miniscule.
+The potential efficiency gains of future panels are small compared to the panels ready for installation today.
+The efficiency gains, when measured in total dollars saved on your energy bills, are minuscule.

 Depending on your system and location, solar panel arrays typically pay for themselves within 5 to 13 years.
 Solar panels also increase the resale value of a home considerably, so even if you won’t be in your home for the next 15 years, you can still see a significant return on investment when you sell.

 Do solar panels require a tracking system to follow the angle of the sun?

 When panels are installed, they are positioned to maximize sun exposure, meaning tracking systems are not required.
 Some newer solar arrays do integrate tracking systems to change the panel’s positioning throughout the day, but the additional expense and maintenance may not be worth the limited efficiency gains.